AllStarLink/ASL3-Manual/docs/adv-topics/44net-connect.md

 sudo firewall-cmd --reload
 ```

-Please note that this will expose the webserver (ports 80 and 443),
-Cockpit (port 9090), SSH (port 22), and the Asterisk AMI Interface
-(port 5038) to the Internet.
  Other restrictions such as AMI's
 `bindaddr` in `manager.conf` will always be applied.
-However ensure
+However
-that all passwords and secrets (including AMI bind passwords)
-used in this configuration are strong - at least 16 characters
-long and a mix of letters and numbers.